pr0crustes/PDFToolHelper/README.md

 "3_7 -4 +20 25_28 +50", the same as "3_7-4+20+25_28+50", resulting in [3, 5, 6, 7, 20, 25, 26, 27, 28, 50].

 Because of this, RangeEx allows the user to specifically select pages of a file, even not continuous ones.

+'*' can be used as a wild card, matching every possibility.
+Keep in mind that other operations will be ignored.